Categorified central extensions, \'etale Lie 2-groups and Lie's Third Theorem for locally exponential Lie algebras: Categorified central extensions and etale Lie 2-groups

-In this section we define central extensions and show how they arise from generalised cocycles.
-Our setting shall be tailored to treat central extensions that come from group cocycles, for the more general setting see \cite{Breen92Theorie-de-Schreier-superieure}.
+\begin{tabsection} In this section we define central extensions of (Lie) 2-groups and show how they arise from generalised cocycles (cf.\ Remark \ref{rem:from-generalised-cocycles-to-2-groups}), for the more general setting see \cite{Breen92Theorie-de-Schreier-superieure}.
+In particular, we seek for an interpretation of the integrating cocycle from Theorem \ref{thm:integration-of-cocycles} in terms of central extensions.